lightly-ai/lightly/docs/source/docker/getting_started/setup.rst

     worker_id = client.register_compute_worker()
     print(worker_id)

-Store the `worker_id` in a secure location and then start the docker in worker mode with
+Store the `worker_id` in a secure location and then start the worker with

 .. code-block:: console